cloudadic/twin23-oauth2-php-sdk/README.md

 * PHP 7.1
 * HHVM

-## Providers

-A list of official PHP League providers, as well as third-party providers, may be found in the [providers list README](docs/providers/thirdparty.md).

-To build your own provider, please refer to the [provider guide README](README.PROVIDER-GUIDE.md).

 ## Usage

 If using Composer to require a specific provider client library, you **do not need to also require this library**.
 Composer will handle the dependencies for you.